 Another approach to valorise the organisation's data, is by working with specific hypotheses.
 A benefit of a hypothesis is that it is fully customizable to any specific situation.
 A first example is to analyse the 'after-claim behaviour' of customers.
 A complaint often is a moment of truth in the customer journey and a tipping point for future customer value.
 Does the claim-handling process turn customers into more loyal followers or even fans?
 Or does it increase the odds that the customer will leave?

-As a second example, organisations should try to gain an insight in the remaining length of the customer relationship.
+As a second example, organisations should try to gain an insight into the remaining length of the customer relationship.
 In other words; how long will someone stay after a specific moment, a purchase, or contact with a service employee?
 Additionally, by selling extra products/services on top of the main offering, the customer value will increase.
 By staying longer, buying more at higher prices.
 While this seems pretty straightforward, as always, it is easier said than done.
 An example of this strategy can be observed by the media organisations in the Netherlands at the moment with quad play offerings.

 Business product supplier, a wholesale chain with a broad product portfolio to both large and small customers.
 First, 8 different datasets had to be tied together (sales data, financial data, logistics info and the internal sales department sales data.
 Next, the service offering was evaluated.
 The firm has three types: online sales, email and phone, ranging from none to very labour intensive.
 Based on the full dataset, a percentile evaluation was made based on revenue capacity.
 Furthermore, the costs per service offering were evaluated.
 This way, an average cost and revenue per customer could be defined.
 The analysis helped in evaluating the different customer segments the organisation had previously defined and made clear that the definition was ready for an update.
 By redefining the customer segments and consequently modifying the pricing of their service offering, most customers are now profitably, whereas this was not the case earlier.
 Moreover, they could now provide truly competitive pricing to their most valuable customers.